IshaanA-projects/LinearRegression/README.md

   Created after following website tutorial

 ## KNN (K Nearest Neighbours)
 Demonstration of KNN both from scratch and using sklearn

+## SVM (Support Vector Machine)
+Demontration of Support Vector Machines with sklearn